Mammograms and Clinical Breast Cancer Screening

 Patients with a potential genetic predisposition for breast cancer will need to speak with their GP about their risk factor in order to decide if they are a good candidate for regular screening before this age.

 Your GP may prescribe regular mammograms earlier in life if you have a family history of breast cancer or a direct family member who has had breast cancer.

 What is the NHS Breast Cancer Screening Programme?

-In the UK, any patient registered with their GP as female who is over the age of 50 is automatically invited to have a mammogram under the NHS Breast Cancer Screening Programme.
-This programme sends mammogram invitations to these patients every 3 years until their 71st birthday.
+In the UK, any patient registered with their GP as a female who is over the age of 50 is automatically invited to have a mammogram under the NHS Breast Cancer Screening Programme.
+This programme sends mammogram invitations to these patients every three years until their 71st birthday.

 What is it like to have a mammogram?

 The thought of having a mammogram for the first time can be quite daunting, but it’s really nothing to worry about.

 During a mammogram, the bare breast is placed between two plastic plates, and the practitioner will make sure you're comfortable and in the right position.

 The top plate is then lowered onto the breast; you can expect to feel pressure, pinching and a squeezing sensation but only for a very short period of time.